 Video Embed Plugins for WordPress

 Fortunately, embedding video in WordPress is a cinch – especially when you have a quality plugin to hand.
-Let’s take a look at two of our favorites.
+Let’s take a look at a few of our favorites.

 First up is the Video Embed & Thumbnail Generator plugin.
 This effectively kills two birds with one stone.
 First, you can embed video using a shortcode that results in a responsive HTML5 video on your site (with Flash fallback for those not yet supporting HTML5).
 What’s more, you can also generate suitable thumbnails for your videos, and the functionality is comprehensive and well-thought through.

 An alternative is the Advanced Responsive Video Embedder (ARVE).
 While it doesn’t support thumbnail generation in the free version, there are an almost overwhelming number of video providers – including favorites such as YouTube and Vimeo.
 However, there are a number of premium add-on features – including automatic or manual thumbnail generation – so if you have the budget, ARVE could be the only plugin you need to embed videos into WordPress.